GeetanshAnand/Account-Management-System/README.md

-# Banking Application
+# Account Management System

-This project is a **Banking Application** built with **Spring Boot**.
+This project is a **Account Management Syatem** built with **Spring Boot**.
 It provides a user-friendly interface for managing bank accounts, viewing account details, and performing basic banking operations.
 The project is designed with a responsive and modern UI, following a black-and-bluish artistic theme.

 ---